Preliminary Economic Assessment

 Early exploration work culminated in 1999 with the completion of a comprehensive Pre-Feasibility Study on the viability of producing petalite with by-product feldspars, by independent consultant Micon International Inc. The business model at the time involved production of high purity concentrates of petalite for sale to glass-ceramics manufacturers.
 While the study produced a positive result, Avalon was unable to secure the necessary commitments on off-take from consumers to justify further investment at that time and the project was put on hold.

-Avalon is also investigating how its petalite can be used to produce high purity lithium chemicals for the battery industry relatively inexpensively compared to other existing alternative lithium source materials.
+Avalon is concurrently investigating how its petalite and lepidolite can be used to produce high purity lithium chemicals for the battery industry relatively inexpensively compared to other existing alternative lithium source materials.

 Flotation cells in operation producing petalite during pilot plant trials.

 Market studies suggest that lithium hydroxide will be in increasing demand as a feedstock for lithium ion battery cathode chemistries.
 Consequently, Avalon has developed a process flowsheet to make lithium hydroxide from its petalite.
-The potential for production of high grade lithium hydroxide was demonstrated through laboratory test work performed in 2015. and this testwork was included within a positive Preliminary Economic Assessment completed in September 2016.
+The potential for production of high grade lithium hydroxide (99.9%) was demonstrated through laboratory test work performed in 2015. and this testwork was included within a positive Preliminary Economic Assessment completed in September 2016 (see section below).

-Petalite is not the only mineral of interest at the Separation Rapids project.
+Petalite and lepidolite are not the only minerals of interest at the Separation Rapids project.
 Highly fractionated pegmatites, like the Separation Rapids deposit, contain many minerals of economic importance.
-The deposit has the potential for recovery of several valuable by-products including high purity silica, feldspar and tantalum.
+The deposit has the potential for recovery of several valuable by-products including high purity silica, feldspar, rubidium, cesium and tantalum.
 By-product recovery offers the possibility of significantly increased revenues and reduced amounts of waste material to dispose of.

 PRELIMINARY ECONOMIC ASSESSMENT (SEPTEMBER 2016)